Pelvic Pain During Pregnancy in Women With Endometriosis

 The cause of pain in endometriosis is unclear.
-The disease is characterized by the growth of tissue resembling the lining of the uterus elsewhere in the body, forming lesions.
-These lesions can most frequently be found in the pelvis, but in some cases can also develop on the appendix, bowels, and even the diaphragm.
+In endometriosis, tissue resembling the lining of the uterus grows elsewhere in the body, forming lesions.
+These lesions most frequently occur in the pelvis, but in some cases can also develop on the appendix, bowels, and even the diaphragm.

-Researchers think that the swelling and breakdown of the misplaced endometrial tissue in response to hormones may cause the pain (think of it as a micro-period, possibly in multiple different locations). .
-Since the endometriosis lesions cannot be expelled, they may cause inflammation and pain.
-The lesions may also form nodules overtime on the surface of pelvic organs causing even further pain.
+Researchers think that the swelling and breakdown of the misplaced endometrial tissue in response to hormones may cause the pain.
+Think of it as a micro-period, possibly in multiple different locations.
+Since the body cannot expel the endometriosis lesions, they may cause inflammation and pain.
+The lesions may also form nodules on the surface of pelvic organs over time causing even further pain.

-Some endometrial lesions may develop a nerve within them, or it may form near a nerve, pressing against it, thereby also causing pain.
+Some endometrial lesions may develop a nerve within them.
+Or they may form near a nerve, pressing against it, thereby also causing pain.

-The most common causes of pelvic pain during pregnancy include uterine muscle stretching due to fetus growth spurts, inflammation and pain caused by the movement of pelvic joints during and after pregnancy, pressure from the fetus’ increasing weight, and the secretion of the relaxin hormone that helps in the softening of the ligaments and loosening of the joints for delivery.
+The most common causes of pelvic pain during pregnancy include uterine muscle stretching due to fetus growth spurts, inflammation, the movement of pelvic joints during and after pregnancy, pressure from the fetus’ increasing weight, and the secretion of the relaxin hormone that helps in the softening of the ligaments and loosening of the joints for delivery.

-Pelvic pain may also be caused by pregnancy complications in some cases.
+In some cases, pregnancy complications can also cause pelvic pain.
 These include ectopic pregnancy (when the fetus develops outside the uterus), preterm labor (onset of contractions and labor before 37 weeks of gestation), miscarriage (loss of pregnancy), or placental abruption (placental detachment from the uterine wall).
 Endometriosis may increase the risk of these complications in some cases.

 In women with endometriosis, the profile of experienced pain may change during pregnancy.
 While some women with the disease may get relief from pelvic pain, for others pregnancy may make the pain worse.
 Some women may see no change in their symptoms.

-Another may be the increased levels of the hormone progesterone during pregnancy that may suppress the growth of endometrial tissue.
-Research has shown that progestin, a synthetic version of progesterone can reduce pelvic pain due to endometriosis in approximately 90% of the patients.
+Another reason may be the increased levels of the hormone progesterone during pregnancy.
+This progesterone may suppress the growth of endometrial tissue.
+Research has shown that progestin, a synthetic version of progesterone can, in fact, reduce pelvic pain due to endometriosis in approximately 90% of the patients.
 In fact, doctors sometimes prescribe progestin hormone therapy for women with the disease.
 This further supports the idea that high levels of progesterone may reduce pelvic pain during pregnancy in some women with endometriosis.

-Although pregnancy may provide temporary relief from pelvic pain in some cases, the symptom will often return after the birth of the baby when the monthly cycle resumes.
-Pregnancy should, therefore, not be considered a strategy for managing the symptoms of endometriosis.
+Pregnancy may provide temporary relief from pelvic pain in some cases.
+However, the symptom will often return after the birth of the baby when the monthly cycle resumes.
+Pregnancy should, therefore, not be a strategy to manage the symptoms of endometriosis.

 Breastfeeding may delay the return of painful symptoms associated with having a period.
-This is because breastfeeding inhibits the release of the hormone estrogen by the ovaries, which suppresses both ovulation and the growth of endometrial tissues.
+This is because breastfeeding inhibits the release of the hormone estrogen by the ovaries.
+This suppresses both ovulation and the growth of endometrial tissues.

-Some women with endometriosis may not see any improvement or may see their symptoms worsen during pregnancy, particularly during the earlier months.
+Some women with endometriosis may not see any improvement.
+Some may even see their symptoms worsen during pregnancy, particularly during the earlier months.
 This may be because the uterus expands to accommodate the growing fetus.
 This expansion may pull and stretch the endometrial lesions and cause pain.